Austria Visa and Passport Requirements

 Visas for Austria are not required by all nationals referred to in the chart above.
 EU nationals may stay for an unlimited period, but must register with the local authorities if staying longer than three months.
 Nationals of Australia, Canada and the USA may stay for up to 90 days without a visa.

 EU citizens staying longer than three months should register either with the state governor or the administrative district authority authorised by the state governor.
 See www.migration.gv.at for details.
+Non-EU citizens must apply for a residence permit at an Austrian embassy/consulate before travelling if planning on staying in Austria for more than six months.

 If bringing a pet from another EU country, the animal must have a microchip or tattoo, an EU pet passport and a valid rabies vaccination certificate.
 Animals from outside the EU must also have a microchip or tattoo and rabies vaccination certificate along with a veterinary certificate issued by an authorised veterinarian.